 The family must request any exception to the subsidy standards in writing.
-The request must explain the need or justification for a larger family unit size, and must include disability and the disability-related request for accommodation is readily apparent or otherwise known.
-The family's continued need for an additional bedroom due to special medical equipment must be re-verified in accordance with BHA policy, and confirmed during the annual unit inspection.
+The request must explain the need or justification for a larger family unit size, and must include the disability-related request for accommodation.
+The family's continued need for an additional bedroom due to medical equipment must be re-verified in accordance with BHA policy, and confirmed annually.

-BHA will notify the family of its determination within 10 business days of receiving the family's request.
+BHA will notify the family of its determination within 10-14 business days of receiving the family's request, and will utilize documentation received by an identified (by the family) care provider.
+A care provider for example, may be a health care professional within medicine, midwifery-obstetrics, nursing, pharmacy, or allied health professions.
 If a participant family's request is denied, the notice will inform the family of their right to request an informal hearing.